 The workshops are facilitated by professionals working in the subject area and provide students with hands-on experience based on real-world examples.
-Five professional skills modules are scheduled for 2012/13:
+Seven modules are planned for 2014/2015:

 - Financial and Budget Management

-Each module consists of between one and three half-day workshops, or “units.”
+Each module consists of between one or two half-day workshops, or “units.”
 Students must attend seven units to receive the certificate – these seven units must be made up of complete modules (i.e., students must attend all modules scheduled for a unit).

 “It made me really think about my research in a different way -- how to explain it to people not familiar with the concepts, and how to convince people that my research matters!”

 “I thought the workshop was going to be a lot of ‘common sense,’ but I learned a lot!
 It was really good.”

 “Great energy from the instructors -- very engaging.
 It was really useful when we were asked to write examples of press releases/interviews about our own research -- really made me think hard about what’s important about what I’m doing, and I can now apply those to other avenues, like proposal writing.”